dfir-dd/dionysos/README.md

     -h, --help
             Print help information

+    -H, --file-hash <FILE_HASH>
+            Hash of file to match against.
+Use any of MD5, SHA1 or SHA256

     -L, --log-file <LOG_FILE>
             path of the file to write logs to.
 Logs will always be appended